oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/sales/organization-guest-rfq.rst

    * Select **Always** to notify the related entity each time an RFQ is submitted.
    * Select **If user has no sales reps assigned** to notify the related entity only in case they do not have any assigned sales representatives.

 7. In the **Guest RFQ** section, set whether guests are allowed to submit a request for quote.
 By default, guest request for quote submission is disabled.
-To enable it, clear *Use System* and select the *Enable Guest RFQ* check box.
+To enable it, clear *Use System* and select the *Enable Guest RFQ* checkbox.
 When the guest RFQ is enabled, click **Save Settings** to display the additional **Guest RFQ Owner Settings** section.

   .. hint:: Make sure you enable :ref:`Guest Shopping Lists <user-guide--system-configuration--commerce-sales-shopping-list-per-organization>` in the back-office to let guest customers create RFQs from the shopping lists in their storefront.